McQwerty333/JHNet/README.md

 # JHNet
 Multi-Layer Perceptron built with Numpy
+Inspired by The Independent Code(Youtube)